-Christopher de Souza is a Director at Broadview Ventures in Boston and represents the fund as an Observer of the Board of Mellitus, LLC.
+Christopher de Souza is a Director at Broadview Ventures in Boston.
 He started his pharmaceutical career at Novartis as senior scientist in the Metabolic and Cardiovascular Diseases group and then Director of Strategic Alliances.
 After Novartis, Christopher was VP of Business Development at SkyePharma US and also founded a business development consulting practice.

 Dr. de Souza received an MBA from Rutgers University and a Ph.D. in physiology from Louisiana State University.
 He completed his post-doctoral training at “The Upjohn Company” and the Joslin Diabetes Center/Harvard Medical School.

 Ellie McGuire is a Partner of the LS Polaris Innovation Fund.
 She has held leadership and consulting positions in business development, operations, and strategy in multiple life science companies including Arsia Therapeutics, XTuit Pharmaceuticals, and Lyndra.
 In addition to serving on the Mellitus Board, Ms. McGuire is a Board observer to Gauss Surgical and Suono Bio.
 Ms. McGuire is an Expert in Residence for the Harvard Office of Technology Development and is on the Fred Hutch Evergreen Fund Advisory Committee.
 Prior to co-founding the LS Polaris Innovation Fund, McGuire was the Head of Business Development at Lyndra, where she was also a member of the founding team.
 She was recently awarded the Up and Coming Woman of the Future Award by WEST.